Early Childhood Education

 Our Early Childhood Education Programmes are the ideal blend of the International Baccalaureate Primary Years Programme and the Early Years Learning Framework.

 The International Baccalaureate Primary Years Programme is well suited to learning in the Early Childhood Years, preparing students for the intellectual challenges of school, and developing the whole child as an inquirer both in and out of the classroom.
-By undertaking the PYP from Kindergarten, independent learning skills, strong personal values, emotional wellbeing, and global-mindedness are nurtured in children at a time when their intellectual development is most active.
+By undertaking the PYP from Kindergarten, independent learning skills, strong personal values, emotional well-being, and global-mindedness are nurtured in children at a time when their development is most active.

 As with the later Primary Years, our programme enables students to discover transdisciplinary themes, deepening their conceptual understanding of the world around them.
-Typical themes covered in Kindergarten would include “Who we are”, “Where we are in place and time” and “How the world works”.
+Themes covered in Kindergarten would include “Who we are”, “Where we are in place and time” and “How the world works”.
 Students also benefit from specialist programmes in Music, Languages, Art, Drama and Physical Education.

 Our academic year runs from July to June, with two long breaks in Summer and Winter, and shorter mid-term breaks.
 Unlike other schools in Western Australia, we enrol students based on the calendar year of their birth.

-Students turning four years of age between 1 January and 31 December are eligible to start our Kindergarten program in July of the year in which they turn four.
+Students turning four years of age between 1 January and 31 December are eligible to start our Kindergarten programme in July of the year in which they turn four.
 Students turning five years of age between 1 January and 31 December are eligible to enter our Pre-Primary class in the July of the year they turn five.

 However, at ISWA we recognise that children develop at different rates, and may express readiness for school accordingly.
 Please speak with our Registrar about your child’s individual needs, and we will be happy to consider the appropriate enrolment setting for your child.

-ISWA’s four-year-old Kindergarten is a warm, welcoming and nurturing environment in which children begin their school journey.
+ISWA’s Kindergarten is a warm, welcoming and nurturing environment in which children begin their school journey.
 Our programmes are designed to help children develop into happy, resilient, confident learners.